| 印刷用原稿:

 anywhere in the Americas.
 And let every other power know that this

 Hemisphere intends to remain the master of its own house.
+To that world assembly of sovereign states, the United Nations,

 our last best hope in an age where the instruments of war have far